By Shash7. Posted under open startup Posted on 14th Mar, 2026 - Updated on

 I would search for threads where people were asking how to save ads, organize ad inspiration, build swipe files, or keep track of competitor creatives.

+Sometimes the posts were directly about ad libraries.
 Other times they were from media buyers, founders, or creators complaining that their research workflow was messy.

 Instead of waiting for people to somehow discover Swipekit, I went into those threads and started talking to them.

+If the thread was relevant, I would leave a reply.
 If the people in the thread seemed like a strong fit, I would DM them as well.

 This was not some elegant growth loop.